Bring History To Life

 The home is an accurate reproduction of a medieval house interior.

-Meet The Medieval King
+Meet The Medieval Kingthrone room

 Bring one of history's most interesting monarchs into your classroom: King Alfred The Great.
-Alfred fought back from defeat to regain his kingdom from the Vikings, and he worked tirelessly to revitalize culture and learning in his realm. throne room
+Alfred fought back from defeat to regain his kingdom from the Vikings, and he worked tirelessly to revitalize culture and learning in his realm.

 Amongst other topics, King Alfred can discuss kingship, law and order, Viking warfare, daily life, and castles.
-In addition to showing artifacts and answering questions, the students may try on an authentic Viking helmet, and King Alfred can teach the students a medieval dance and play live music.
+In addition to showing artifacts and answering questions, the students may try on an authentic Viking helmet, and

-Now Available Via Live Videoconference
+Also Available Via Live Videoconference (Zoom, etc.)

 Meet The Medieval Crusader